faranalytics/dialog/README.md

 A custom `Agent` implementation will allow you to manage conversation history, turn of speech, agent interruption, STT and TTS selection, and other nuances.
 Just implement the `Agent` interface and pass it into the `Dialog` implementation.

-You can use the provided implementation as a guide.
+You can use the provided `openai_agent.ts` [implementation](https://github.com/faranalytics/dialog/blob/main/src/implementations/agent/openai/openai_agent.ts) as a guide.

 #### A custom agent based on `openai_agent.ts`.